Performance, Scalability, and Troubleshooting

 Some times you don’t have the ability to increase CPU or memory resources to a specific workload because you have exhausted all of your physical resources.
 By default, OpenShift has an overcommit ratio of 10:1 for CPU, however memory in a Kubernetes environment is often a finite resource.

 When a normal kubernetes cluster encounters an out of memory scenario due to high workload resource utilization, it begins to kills pods indescriminately.
 In a container-based application environment, this is usually mitigated by having multiple replicas of an application behind a load balancer service.
-The application stays available served by other replicas, and the killed pod is reassigned to a node with free resources.
+The application stays available served by other replicas, and the killed pod is reassigned to a node with free resources usually resulting in no noticable effect on the application’s performance to the end user.

 If you have exhausted the physical resources in your cluster the traditional option is to scale the cluster, but many times this is much easier said than done.
 If you don’t have a spare physical node on standby to scale, and have to order new hardware, you can often be delayed by procurement procedures or supply chain disruptions.

 One workaround for this is to temporarily enable SWAP/Memory Overcommit on your nodes so that you can buy time until the new hardware arrives, this allows for the worker nodes to SWAP and use hard disk space to write application memory.
-While writing to hard disk is much much slower than writing to system memory, it does allow to preserve workloads until additional resources can arrive.
+While writing to hard disk is much much slower than writing to system memory, and this is not an ideal scenario, it is possible to enable it for emergency situations, and it does allow you to preserve workloads until additional resources can arrive and be made available.

 Scaling a Cluster By Adding a Node.

-The primary recourse when you have run out of physical resources on the cluster is the scale the cluster by adding additional worker nodes.
+In an OpenShift cluster, the primary recourse when you have run out of physical resources is to scale the cluster by adding additional worker nodes.
 This can then allow for workloads that are failing or cannot be assigned to be assigned successfully.
-This section of the lab is dedicated to just this idea, we will overload our cluster, and then add a new node to allow all VMs to run successfully.
+This section of the lab is dedicated to just this idea, we will overload our cluster, and then add a new node to allow all of our VMs to run successfully.

 In this lab environment we are not actually adding an additional physical node, we are simulating the behavior by having a node on standby which is tainted to not allow VM workloads.
 At the appropriate time we will remove this taint, thus simulating the addition a new node to our cluster.